-For example, the start gate may be triggered by a hand instead of the body, therefore producing a significantly worse result.
+[blockquote]Single beam systems will be triggered by the first event at both start and split/stop gates, and hence the source of the unreliability.[/blockquote] For example, the start gate may be triggered by a hand instead of the body, therefore producing a significantly worse result.

 Several manufacturers of simple timing systems have attempted to improve reliability by adding extra beams (usually dual or triple beam).
 The theory behind this is that if two beams have to be broken concurrently, an object such as the hand cannot trigger the gate, as it will only break one of the beams.
 For many years this method has been standard practice throughout the Australian Institute of Sport Network, one of the world’s leading sport science organizations.